Asbestos-Related Mesothelioma, Lung Cancer & Asbestosis Claims

 - The average life expectancy for a mesothelioma victim is just 12 -21 months, but some may survive by up to 5 years.

 As a general guide, the courts will award the compensation to the worker according to the severity of the disease.
 The greater the suffering the more compensation will be awarded.
 Most compensation is awarded to the severe forms of the disease such as mesothelioma, lung cancer and asbestosis.
 Mesothelioma once diagnosed is a death sentence often within months.
 Asbestos related lung cancer and asbestosis often take a longer period before it if fatal.
 All asbestos claims including fatal compensation claims are handled by only our experienced GRADE A Solicitors with a minimum of 15 years experience in disease and asbestos related compensation payout claims.

-- Lung cancer, usually older person and fatal, symptoms not generally as painful as mesothelioma; to £86,000.
+- Lung cancer – Usually older person and fatal, symptoms not generally as painful as mesothelioma: up to £86,000

-- Asbestosis, (pleural thickening of the lungs).
-Disability, shortness of breath, prolonged coughing, sleep disturbance, restriction of mobility.
-The top level award will be for victims where the disease is progressive, showing a significant impact on quality of life; to £95,000.
+- Asbestosis (pleural thickening of the lungs) – Disability, shortness of breath, prolonged coughing, sleep disturbance, restriction of mobility.
+The top level award will be for victims where the disease is progressive, showing a significant impact on quality of life: up to £95,000

-- Asbestosis and pleural thickening where Breathlessness, frequent use of inhaler, unable to tolerate smokey environment to £35,000.
+- Asbestosis and Pleural Thickening – Where breathlessness, frequent use of inhaler, unable to tolerate smokey environment: up to £35,000

 The above figures are for general guidance.
 In addition to the above asbestos compensation claims payouts there other heads of damages that expert asbestos solicitor can claim on behalf of the victim and their family.

 Below are a selection of real compensation payouts for asbestos claims decided by UK Courts.

 McCarn v Secretary of State 2014 [Scottish Case]